ankitects/anki-manual/src/studying.md

 - **Hard** should be pressed if your answer is correct, but you had doubts about it or if you made a minor mistake.
 If your answer is 90% correct, press **Hard**.

 - **Good** should be pressed if your answer is correct, but it took some mental effort to recall it.
+When Anki is used properly, this should be the most commonly used button.

 - **Easy** should be pressed if your answer is correct and it took no mental effort to recall it.